MattSzymonski/Parkly/README.md

 # Parkly
-System allowing for parking slots reservation (mobile app, web app, backend) Designed to be a subsystem for general booking system developed by different team allowing to book parking slots, cars and flats.
+System allowing for parking slots reservation (mobile app, web app, backend)
+Designed to be a subsystem for a general booking system developed by different team and allowing to book parking slots, cars and flats.

 ## Team members:
 - Mateusz Szymoński